 SMAD4 and BMPR1A Targeted Variant Analysis

-NCCN Genetic/Familial High-Risk Assessment: Colorectal guidelines (1.2023) outline clinical criteria for the genetic testing, which states that genetic testing should be performed for individuals with a family history of JPS. (p.
+NCCN Genetic/Familial High-Risk Assessment: Colorectal guidelines (2.2023) outline clinical criteria for genetic testing for Juvenile Polyposis syndrome.
+Testing is recommended when there is a known BMPR1A or SMAD4 pathogenic variant in the family. (p.
 JPS-1)